for-giobbe/Rphy/README.md

-#Inferring Phylogenies and trait evolution in R
+# Inferring phylogenies and trait evolution in R:

-Syllabus:

 0 - [requirements]()